-What specs will the 2018 MacBook have?
+What are the rumoured specs for the 2018 MacBook?

 A Bloomberg report details Apple’s effort to develop its own chips and the possibility that it will – eventually – produce the main CPU inside its desktop computers.

 This makes a lot of sense.
-But until then MacBooks will use Apple’s chips for secondary or additional responsibilities such as security, signal processing and managing the TouchBar.
+But until then, MacBooks will use Apple’s chips for secondary or additional responsibilities such as security, signal processing and managing the TouchBar.

 The report claims Apple is working on new chips, but is unspecific about which MacBook they would be used in.